-His personal story is one of several videos offered up by Stephen Hess of the Brookings Institution as part of a monumental effort to reconnect with some 450 Washington reporters a generation after Hess first interviewed them 33 years ago.
+His personal story is one of several videos offered up by Stephen Hess of the Brookings Institution and George Washington University as part of a monumental effort to reconnect with some 450 Washington reporters a generation after Hess first interviewed them 33 years ago.

-Hess' Internet-based video project is called "Journalism in Retrospect: The Washington Reporters," and there is even an accompanying book coming out titled "Whatever Happened to the Washington Reporters, 1978-2012."
+Hess' Internet-based video project is called "Journalism in Retrospect: The Washington Reporters," and he even was an accompanying book coming out titled "Whatever Happened to the Washington Reporters, 1978-2012."
 "Journalism in Retrospect" is a nine-part video interview series on the Brookings website and will include such subjects as Steven Roberts, Nina Totenberg and Linda Greenhouse.

 Hess told Secrets he is donating the hundreds of interviews conducted for the project to the Library of Congress, which will eventually make them available to the public.

 Looking like a Republican, even for Democrats, helps candidates in conservative regions, according to two groundbreaking surveys of American voters.